vietfood/cs4all-vn/sharding.md

 | **ReduceScatter** | Sums a partially summed array along an axis and shards it along another axis (adding a subscript).                 | $[A, B] \\{U_X\\} \to [A_X, B]$  | Same as AllGather                                |
 | **AllReduce**     | Sums a partially summed array along an axis.
 Removes a { U<sub>x</sub> }.
 Combines an AllGather and ReduceScatter. | $[A_X, B]\\{U_Y\\} \to [A_X, B]$ | 2 * AllGather                                    |
 | **AllToAll**      | Gathers (replicates) an axis and shards a different dimension along the same axis.                                 | $[A, B_X] \to [A_X, B]$          | AllGather / 4 for a bidirectional ring           |

-* Note that we use the bidirectional bandwidth above, while the numbers reported in Section (1) are unidirectional.

-* **When performing sharded matmuls, we consider 3 main cases:**
-1. *Neither array is sharded along the contracting dimension*: no communication is needed.
-2. *One array is sharded along the contracting dimension* (or the contracting dimensions are sharded along different axes): we AllGather one of the inputs before performing the operation.
-3. *Both arrays are identically sharded along the contracting dimension:* we multiply the shards locally then perform an AllReduce or ReduceScatter.

 ## Some Problems to Work